nwdigitalradio/n7nix/baudrate/README.md

 ```
 play -q -n synth 0.1 sin ${dmtffreq[$tonechar 1]} sin ${dmtffreq[$tonechar 2]} remix 1,2 2> /dev/null
 ```
+* Unfortunately calling play for each tone pair is much slower than playing a generated wav file.

+* The programs I tried which did generate DTMF wav files did not generate a file that worked for the codec used with DRAWS

 #### end of document